 Vomiting = Anxiety?

 Only a doctor can diagnose the cause of your vomiting.
-But vomiting really is a symptom of anxiety.
-Vomiting also almost never occurs alone.
-Find out more about what your symptoms mean and what you can do about them with my free 7 minute anxiety test.
+But vomiting really is a symptom of anxiety - especially SEVERE anxiety.
+Find out more about what your symptoms mean and score your anxiety severity with our free 7 minute anxiety test.

 Vomiting, Illness, and Anxiety